sergiotaborda/lense-lang/docs/content/tour.md

 # Hello, world !

-This is our version of the quintessential Hello, world program.
+This is our version of the quintessential *Hello, world program*.

 ~~~~brush: lense
 	public class Hello extends ConsoleApplication {